pdxrod/clearcut-spring/README.md

      [{"id":1,"lastName":"Bloggs","firstName":"Alan","name":"Alan Bloggs"},
      {"id":2,"lastName":"Bloggs","firstName":"Chantel","name":"Chantel Bloggs"}]

 And most important of all, don't forget to `./gradlew test`.
+And see if you can make PersonTest pass.